 Only depending on what shows in your account will your exchange provide you with the details.
 When the asset is passed to another exchange, there is a lack of the opportunity to provide precise information on fair market value and cost base.
 All of these components are needed to calculate your crypto taxes by using a crypto tax calculator.

 Using a crypto tax program is advisable when you start the process of how to report crypto taxes.
 These tools can import all your crypto data from multiple platforms and can measure your cost structure and FMV accurately.
 It will reduce the risk of error and fasten the calculation process for your crypto taxes.

-Regardless of whether you are trading crypto for a profit in New York or you are using bitcoin to send money to Nigeria online for remittance purposes, if a taxable event occurs, you need to track it.
+Regardless of whether you invest in crypto via a Bitcoin ETP, use bitcoin for remittance purposes, or save in the digital currency using a Bitcoin savings plan, if a taxable event occurs, you need to track it.

 - Direct importing of CSV files

 - Cryptocurrency traders are given High-Frequency Trading (HFC) bots